exercism/website-copy/pages/roadmap.md

   - Adding difficulty filter to solution selector [#4105](https://github.com/exercism/exercism/issues/4105)
   - Showing more information (such as track backlog) on the dashboard [#4032](https://github.com/exercism/exercism/issues/4032)
   - Improve mentoring notifications [#3883](https://github.com/exercism/exercism/issues/3883)

+- **Add ability to change which solutions are published:** Currently, you cannot change which solutions are published.
+We will enable this. [#4163](https://github.com/exercism/exercism/issues/4163)

+- **Enable commenting on community solutions:** We are going to let people decide whether want comments enable on a per solution basis.

+- **Download link on all iterations** Add the download link and a link to instructions on all iterations in the student's view. [#4259](https://github.com/exercism/exercism/issues/4259]

 - **Delete my account:** We need to give people the ability to delete their account without emailing Jeremy.